 A 3-year-old homeless terrier named Queen was picked up by the Great Plains SPCA after being discovered living in a dumpster on the streets of Kansas City, Missouri.

-The gentle, lonely pup was overlooked by potential adopters for over 400 days, but then a shelter volunteer came up with a bright idea; he would move in with Queen to give her a fighting chance at a new life.
+The gentle, lonely pup was overlooked by potential adopters for over 400 days, but then a shelter volunteer came up with a bright idea.
+In late 2019, he moved in with Queen to give her a fighting chance at a new life.

 Scott Poore had always been a dog lover.
 “I was very fortunate to grow up in a family that loved pets,” he told The Epoch Times.